Physical Sciences

 • CHM 11500 – General Chemistry

-You’ll complete the majority of your required courses this year and branch out into your defined interests.
+You’ll complete most of your required courses this year and branch out into your defined interests.

 Sample Courses